Careers with a Communication Degree

 A communication degree is a valuable credential that supplements a variety of business careers.
 Jobs with a communication degree are exciting and fast-paced.

 The following careers are popular and fast-growing jobs with a communication degree:

 - Advertising manager: Speak to consumer interests and create effective communications that drive sales and profits with a career as an advertising manager.
 Advertising managers work in a fast-paced and exciting environment and must be able to communicate effectively as well as think creatively and strategically.
-The Bureau of Labor Statistics (BLS) reports 14 percent job growth within the decade for advertising mangers, with an average annual salary of $108,260.
+The Bureau of Labor Statistics (BLS) reports 10 percent job growth within the decade for advertising managers, with an average annual salary of $129,380.

 - Event planner: Create a big splash at your next event when you choose a career as an event planner.
-You will work with clients to coordinate event details that orchestrate a memorable occasion.
-Event planners earn an average annual salary of more than $45,000 with job growth expected to reach 44 percent through the decade.
+Event planners work with clients to coordinate event details that orchestrate a memorable occasion.
+They may be responsible for meeting with clients, soliciting bids for venues, coordinating services such as food and entertainment, monitoring activities during the event, and a host of other duties.
+Event planners earn an average annual salary of more than $48,290 with job growth expected to increase 11 percent by 2026.

 - Technical writer: Streamline instructional information and processes through effective communications.
-Technical writers must translate complex ideas into easy-to-understand instructions for users.
-The BLS reports a 17 percent growth in jobs through the next decade, with the average annual salary reaching more than $63,000.
+Also called technical communicators, technical writers must translate complex ideas into easy-to-understand instructions for users.
+They are responsible for determining the needs of users, selecting appropriate mediums for their audience, and writing readable content for technical documents such as how-to guides, instruction manuals, or journal articles.
+The BLS reports an 11 percent growth in jobs through 2026, with the average annual salary reaching more than $70,930.